 - providing biomass power by utilizing forest and mill residuals;

 - reducing the industry’s and our nation’s reliance on fossil fuels and reducing GHG emissions while simultaneously meeting society’s needs for forest products;

-These carbon benefits can be perpetuated as forests remain abundant and well managed, with forest use and growth balancing supply and demand.
+These carbon benefits are perpetuated as forests remain abundant and well managed.

 Forest Sector and Forest Products Industry leaders – from landowners to manufacturers – have come together to identify opportunities and solutions for our forest carbon future.